carlsednaoui/add-to-calendar-buttons/README.md

         title: 'Billiard And Drinks',             // Event title
         start: new Date('June 15, 2013 19:00'),   // Event start date
         duration: 120,                            // Event duration (IN MINUTES)
+        end: new Date('June 15, 2013 23:00'),     // You can also choose to set an end time.
+                                                  // If an end time is set, this will take precedence over duration
         address: '714 Moon Street, New York',
         description: 'Get together with coworkers and shoot some pool.'
       }